Tea (meal): History

+After inventing the ritual of afternoon tea, the Duchess of Bedford started inviting her friends to join in.
+As those friends were also royal courtiers, Queen Victoria became aware of the nascent custom, and immediately approved.
+By the 1880s, her Majesty had adopted the ritual herself, and was holding official tea receptions at her palaces.

-By the end of the 19th century, afternoon tea developed in its current form and was observed by both the upper and middle classes.
-It had become ubiquitous, even in the isolated village in the fictionalised memoir Lark Rise to Candleford, where a cottager prepares what she calls a "visitor's tea" for their landlady: "the table was laid... there were the best tea things with a fat pink rose on the side of each cup; hearts of lettuce, thin bread and butter, and the crisp little cakes that had been baked in readiness that morning."
+As of the end of the 19th century, afternoon tea had developed into its current form and was being taken by both the upper and middle classes.
+It became ubiquitous, even in the isolated village in the fictionalised memoir Lark Rise to Candleford, where a cottager prepares what she calls a "visitor's tea" for their landlady: "the table was laid... there were the best tea things with a fat pink rose on the side of each cup; hearts of lettuce, thin bread and butter, and the crisp little cakes that had been baked in readiness that morning."

-Commercial establishments known as teahouses or tearooms (similar to a coffeehouse) were once common in the UK, but they have declined in popularity since WWII.
+Commercial establishments known as teahouses or tearooms (similar to a coffeehouse) were once common in the UK, but they have declined in popularity since World War II.
 A.B.C. tea shops and Lyons Corner Houses were successful chains of such establishments, and played a role in opening up possibilities for Victorian women.
 A list of significant tea houses in Britain gives more examples.
 They served light snacks or full meals all day, some of them late into the evening.
 They were well-lit and did not serve alcohol.

 Afternoon tea

-Afternoon tea is a light meal typically eaten between 3:30 pm and 5 pm.
-Traditionally it consisted of thinly-sliced bread and butter, delicate sandwiches (customarily cucumber sandwiches or egg and cress sandwiches) and usually cakes and pastries (such as Battenberg cake or Victoria sponge).
+Afternoon tea, also called low tea, is a light meal typically eaten between 3:30 pm and 5 pm.
+Traditionally it consisted of thinly sliced bread and butter, delicate sandwiches (customarily cucumber sandwiches or egg and cress sandwiches) and usually cakes and pastries (such as Battenberg cake or Victoria sponge).
 Scones (with clotted cream and jam) would also be served (as they are for cream tea).
 The sandwiches are usually crustless, cut into small segments, either as triangles or fingers, and pressed thin.
 Biscuits are not usually served.

 Nowadays, a formal afternoon tea is more of a special occasion, taken as a treat in a hotel.
 The food is often served on a tiered stand ('serving tower'); there may be no sandwiches, but bread or scones with butter and jam, or toast, muffins or crumpets.

 Formal afternoon tea remains a popular tradition in the Commonwealth, particularly at fine hotels.
-An example is the Hotel Café Royal in Piccadilly, London where the Oscar Wilde Lounge provides a traditional afternoon tea service.
-Themed teas are also popular in Britain, for example an Alice in Wonderland themed afternoon tea at the Egerton House Hotel, Peter Pan afternoon tea at Aqua Shard, London, Beatles afternoon tea at Hard Days Night Hotel, Liverpool, Sherlock Holmes afternoon tea and mini mystery at The Mind Palace, London, Charlie and the Chocolate Factory afternoon tea at One Aldwych, London, and Cadbury Chocolate afternoon tea at Cadbury World, Birmingham.
-Afternoon tea ceremonies at Canada's grand railway hotels are a well-known tradition across the country.
+In London, the major hotels compete for the annual Afternoon Tea Awards.
+In Canada, afternoon tea ceremonies at the grand railway hotels are a well-known tradition across the country.
+In Australia, venues nationwide ranging from the Hotel Windsor in Melbourne, which first served high tea in 1883, to hotels opened in the 21st century serve a variety of afternoon teas, including traditional, modern, and novel, sometimes with items flavoured using local ingredients.
+In the United States, the "afternoon tea industry" is also primarily the province of destination hotels.